Skip to Content

 Texas

-The good old state of Texas is another location filled with many rockhounding sites, and you can easily find turquoise specimens here as well.
-If you are in the western parts of the state, head to the northeast side of Carrizo Mts., and explore the area.
+Texas is another location with many rockhounding sites, and turquoise specimens are easily found there.
+If you’re in the western part of the state, go to the northeast side of the Carrizo Mountains and explore the area.

-About five miles west of Van Horn, the area prospects are worth digging into for turquoise specimens.
-You can also find this gemstone at Sierra Blanc, particularly in the many area mines and prospects situated there.
+About five miles west of Van Horn, the area prospects are worth investigating for turquoise specimens.
+This gemstone can also be found in Sierra Blanc, particularly in the area’s mines and prospects.

-TIP: For a complete rockhounding guide in Texas, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Texas.

 Colorado